mmaleki92/realpython/f_strings.md

 >>> "Name: " + name + " Score: " + str(score)
 "Name: Jack Score: 95"
 ```
-When you cast the integer 95 into a string "95" using the `str(score)` the two operands became strings and the problem is solved.
+In this example, when you cast the integer 95 into a string "95" using the `str(score)` the two operands became strings and the now you can concate them without `TypeError`.

 ![alt text](fstrings.drawio.svg)